HaicoMaters/University_Projects/README.md

 Consists of a small game focused on game physics and a larger game focusing on game AI and pathfinding.
 Larger game AI includes implementations of AI by using MinMax with in particular a MaxN algorithm being used to allow for multiple agents to choose the best moves they can make based on the best actions a couple turns ahead.

 ## *Wildlife Spotting Android Application:*
+A Wildlife spotting app where users can upload animals found on a map for others nearby to be able to view and also find.

 A team software development project developed in Java using Maven and Android Studio with a small software engineering team to create android application, through software engineering phases from requirements analysis to the design and development.

 The parts of the application I am responsible for are shown in the way files are authored but some of my contributions can be summarized as: